Henry Purcell (1659-1695), Composer

-Purcell, the famous composer, is said to have written his first composition at the age of eleven in honour of Charles II's birthday.
+Purcell, the pre-eminent composer of the Restoration period and the father of modern music in England, is said to have written his first composition at the age of eleven in honour of Charles II's birthday.
 He became organist of Westminster Abbey in 1679, and of the Chapel Royal in 1682.
-He composed religious anthems, secular songs, instrumental pieces, odes, music for plays and 'semi-operas', and the famous Dido and Aeneas, one of the first English operas, and the Fairy Queen.
+Purcell composed religious anthems, secular songs, instrumental pieces, odes, music for plays and 'semi-operas', and the famous Dido and Aeneas, one of the first English operas, and the Fairy Queen.
 According to John Evelyn he was 'esteemed to be the best composer of any Englishman hitherto'.

 NPG 2150